 Be thankful that modern doctors won’t try to cure your illness by attaching blood-sucking leeches to your flesh.
 Besides applying leeches or worms to draw blood from the patient, opening a vein directly with an incision to alleviate excess blood in the body was also practiced in the Medieval period.

-If these methods failed, physicians might try charms, totems or amulets, which make sense when you know that the Christian church believed sin was responsible for diseases.
+If these methods failed, physicians might try charms, totems, or amulets, which make sense when you know that the Christian church believed sin was responsible for diseases.
+Still, 'sense' is a stretch.
+This practice lasted centuries after the Middle Ages, and it was even the cause of death for President George Washington.

 Trepanning: The Medieval Lobotomy